gpapadog/Bird_Plant_Interactions/README.md

 named ATLANTIC_frugivory.csv.
 The data set is also included in the Data/ folder along with a short data directory.

+For our analysis, we also acquire bird and plant phylogenies from publicly available sources.

+Bird phylogenies from the following website: https://birdtree.org.
+Go to the "Phylogeny subsets" tab, click on the "download full trees" link, click on "Stage 2".
+The file we use for the bird phylogenies is named "EricsonStage2_0001_1000.zip".

+Plant phylogenies are acquired using the V.PhyloMaker R package, and the code to do so is available in the Analysis/ folder under name 1c_phylo_plants.R.

 ## Code

 The folder HelperScripts/ includes functions that are used in the analysis code.